Dragon Lady; Josephine's Journal

 "Oh, the healing.
 Yeah, sure.
 It's not a spell.
 I'm afraid I don't quite have the incandescence down to a science yet.
 That seems to be some sort of chemical reaction.
 I'll figure it out eventually."
 Already things were returning to normal, and I remembered the entry to the tower.

 "The basement as boring as the rest of the place?
 I'd like to examine the infrastructure before I leave."
 Not really.
 Nothing for me in that musty old building.
-Just curiosity: Hojo had a laboratory full of records downstairs, and
+Just curiosity: Hojo had a laboratory full of records downstairs, and the access was right in sight.

 We walked over to inspect the door.
 Sealed tight, just as if we never entered it, all those months ago.
 Already the thought of those darned stairs was triggering the Glow again.
 Oh, well, it should be good for something.
 I'd punch the door open with it.
 Probably bounce if I fell forward, anyway.
 No reason Chastity Belt wouldn't work on floors as well as walls, although it would probably look a little bizarre, especially when I rebounded.